roxy-portfolio/Projects/Data Cleaning and Manipulation.md

 ON calories.Id = steps.Id AND calories.ActivityHour = steps.ActivityHour
 ````

+Now that we have a good understanding about the data, table names, column names, column datatypes, table relations, tables with date and time information.
+We can use this information to create additional tables, columns, calculated columns, join tables in future if necessary.

 ## Analyzing Trends and Insights

 #### To effectively analyze the data for the Bellabeat case study, the following steps will be taken: